In 2017, Americans spent almost $70 billion on their pets.

 Raw Dog Food

-This isn’t a new trend, but we’re so happy that more people are coming to understand how much healthier it is for their dogs.
+This isn’t a new trend.
+Technically, it isn’t really a trend at all – it’s far too old to be.
+But we’re so happy that more people are coming to understand how much healthier it is for their dogs.
 Dogs just aren’t designed to prosper on dry kibble or canned diets.

 In fact, cooked foods weren’t part of the canine diet until about 80 years ago.
-Instead, dogs ate (thrived off) unprocessed meat, live prey, fermented carrion.
+Instead, dogs ate (thrived off) unprocessed meat, live prey and fermented carrion.

 Kibble is full of other harmful ingredients: